CloudCirus/api/links/README.md

 ## About <a name = "about"></a>

-Script usin bitly.com API.
+Script use bitly.com API.
 Input url to convert it to short bitlink, or input bitlink to see all clicks.

 ## Getting Started <a name = "getting_started"></a>